jenkins-x/jx/README.md

     jx env staging
     jx env prod

-To pick which environment you with to change to try:
+To display the current environment without trying to change it:

-    jx env -s
+    jx env -b

-To view environments type:
+To view all the environments type:

     jx get env